Asheville’s Urban Trail

 Since you won’t be inside a traditional museum to enjoy the art featured in the trail, you can have fun with your family or your group as you learn about the city.
 You can walk from one station to another and discuss what you’ve learned.
 You will be sure to learn more about the city and our country as you walk through the streets of the downtown area.
 Some locals will even oblige in sharing a few more stories you won’t find on the plaque of the stations.
 It will pave the way for you to enjoy the city more in its fullness and welcoming spirit.

 We will share some of these stations with you and a few actual events that lead to the creation of these artistic masterpieces that have gained popularity for our little town.
 We hope to give you a portion of our history so that you can get a feel of how the city of Asheville has valued our history, people, art, and culture altogether through these pieces.
 It is one of the most time-worthy attractions we are proud to offer you while you stay with us.

 On this station, you will find turkey and pig bronze sculptures along a trail.
 The beautiful people behind the art are Robert Gursky and John Ransmeier.
 They have captured the history of a road that once carried flocks and herds from Tennessee to the markets.
 Children and adults alike have fun riding the sculptures and taking photos of a piece of history that will forever be embedded in their hearts.
-Some of the animal statues needed repair due to a few vandalism accounts.
-For instance, at one time, a car hit the mother pig sending it into the air.
-It took two years to restore the station to what it once was.
+Some of the animal statues had to be repaired due to a few vandalism accounts.
+For instance, at one time, the mother pig was hit by a car and was sent flying into the air.
+It took two years before the station was restored to what it once was.